krzysztof-tys/tweak-your-system/README.md

 You need to know how to get things done.
 And you need to know it pretty darn well.
 Worry not though!
 It's a **skill** that can be acquired same as learning to multiply.

+The timer is the core of this application and will help you to keep track on your progress on getting things done.
+For the poem example, for a learning session, it could be set up like this:
+1. learn first line
+2. learn second line
+3. learn third line
+4. repeat whole
+5. ...
+With that you will be able to recognize where's room for improvement.
+You can identify things you didn't expect and adjust your plan.

-There's a thousand paths for every single goal.
+There are countless paths to every goal.
 What works for me doesn't have to work for you.
 There's no golden rule for achievements.
 There's no one right way.

 🔨 This application is a **a tool** to use not a tool that uses you.
 🧠 A tool to **help you** think, not think for you.